 13. Harrah’s Resort Atlantic City

 Another big one in Atlantic City, they’ve got a casino, spa, and shows on the docket at all times.
-Whether you play real poker, video poker, keno, table games, or slots, there’s plenty of gambling options.
+Whether you play real poker, video poker, keno, table games, or slots, there are plenty of gambling options.
 Guestrooms are decorated in a contemporary style with plush bedding and fine toiletries, plus a 42” TV, desk, and blackout curtains… because you might be sleeping in after a night on the town.

 The swimming pool at Harrah’s is possibly the most spectacular in the city – it’s located indoors and warmed year-round, and bikini-clad servers are there to wait on you.
 Guests can rent cabanas, bungalows, or daybeds and have lunch or happy hour poolside.
 For entertainment check out some of the resort’s concerts or shows, or attend their nightclub pool party at The Pool After Dark, complete with DJs, performers, cage dancers, and VIP bottle service available.
 At dinnertime, choose from a steakhouse, Italian, Mexican, and Asian restaurants.